kylegontjes/MERLIN-prolonged-colonization-ms/README.md

-# MERLIN-prolonged-colonization-ms
+# Clinical and genomic characterization of prolonged community colonization with extended-spectrum cephalosporin-resistant Enterobacterales
-Analysis of prolonged colonization in MERLIN
+Code, select data, and results for this manuscript